CHCPRT025 Identify and Report Children and Young People at Risk (RTO ID 90842)

 Self Paced - CHCPRT025

 Complete in your own time and convenience.
 This online course is divided into 6 modules and takes approximately 6 hours, in addition to assessment tasks.
+We offer a weekly online support session for all students.

 Note: This course supersedes CHCPRT001 Identify and Respond to Children and Young People at risk